 Finally, this minor arcana also represents past memories coming back to the surface, visions, and images of your past taking shape before you.

-Negative elements of the Six of Cups
+Reversed Six of Cups card

 Fond memories and daydreaming can turn into a gilded cage if they are not kept in check.
 When you have to face an extremely stressful everyday life, it might be tempting to turn your back on all your duties and responsibilities to simply close your eyes and experience your story and memories again.
 This can work, for a while, but might create a feeling of nostalgia that will be very hard to escape.
 As such, the presence of a reversed six of cups in a reading should be read as a word of warning against spending too much time in the past through the dark recesses of their mind.